guireiso/omicscope/docs/nebula.rst

 Enrichment Dotplot - *object.dotplot_enrichment()*
 ------------------------------------------------------

-If the *.omics file* contains enrichment results, it is possible to compare the enrichment for each group with the dotplot_enrichment() function.
-By default, according to p-value, a list of the top 5 Terms for each group is created and then used to filter each enrichment data to be compared.
+If the ``.omics`` file contains enrichment results, users can compare the enrichment for each group using the ``dotplot_enrichment()`` function.
+By default, a list of the top 5 terms for each group is created according to p-value, and then used to filter each enrichment data to be compared.

 .. code-block:: python

-   nebula.dotplot_enrichment(top = 5, dpi=90)
+   nebula.dotplot_enrichment(top=20, dpi=90, fig_height=10)

 .. image:: nebula_files/nebula_14_0.png